P2P, or not P2P: that is the question!

 Yes, that’s true.

-First thing’s first; Lemonade are a tech business that provides insurance.
+First things first; Lemonade is a tech business that provides insurance.
 They are rightly called an Insurtech because they are a tech platform that uses AI, machine learning and a bot named Maya to provide customers with a better, faster, cheaper, totally mobile insurance product.

 Two months in, how’s it gone for Lemonade?